 Spring and autumn are the best time to visit the place, when it is not too crowded.
 However, summer is the time when the park holds various special activities such as the shearing of sheep and lamas.
 You can also try an insect dish tasting.

 Kids Island is also a great place to celebrate your child’s birthday.
-A special program will be offered to you on that occasion.
+A special programme will be offered to you on that occasion.

-The park is open from 10am to 6pm.
-The entrance ticket for adults is 25 euros, for children older than 3 – starting from 20 euros.
+The park is open from 10am to 7pm.
+The entrance ticket for adults is 14 euros, for children from 3 to 12 years old – 11 euros.
+The entrance for kids before 3 years old is free.
 There are also special rates including visits to Marineland and Kids Island park in one day.
 You may check the details of all activities and rates at the website.

 It’s clear that Kids Island in Antibes provides a weekend of fun activities for children of all ages.